|Course Length:||3 Years Full-Time|

 |Location:||Edge Hill University|

 - History at Edge Hill University ranked top in the North West for overall satisfaction, teaching, academic support and personal development in the National Student Survey 2016;

 - Study Modern History from across the globe in a supportive and research active environment;

-We are dedicated to delivering cutting-edge teaching and research in the fascinating field of Modern History – from African-American civil rights to the origins of the Israel/Palestine conflict.
-Our research has been judged to be ‘world-leading’ and ‘internationally excellent’ (RAE 2008), and our teaching has been praised by the Quality Assurance Agency.
+This degree is committed to delivering cutting-edge teaching and research in the fascinating field of Modern History – from African-American civil rights to the origins of the Israel/Palestine conflict.
+All of our research has been judged to be internationally important (REF 2014) and this connection with debates and developments feeds directly into our teaching.
 We pride ourselves on our student-centred culture and strive to nurture the skills, knowledge and confidence of everyone in our community, helping them develop a deep subject knowledge and an understanding of the connections between that knowledge and the present-day.
 Our mission is to help you realise your full potential and become an independent, confident and employable graduate, able to apply your knowledge and skills in a variety of areas and actively engage with the wider world.

 Choosing Edge Hill was easy as the campus is incredible with great facilities, but, more importantly, the staff are very experienced and at the forefront of research in their chosen areas.